lol-dungeonmaster/THaTWoIV-concept-art/docs/index.md

 <p><em>Facing east on the shores of Tol Eressëa.
 An island in the chain of Enchanted Isles can be seen on the horizon.
 Beyond it the Shadowy Seas, Númenór and Middle-Earth.</em></p>

-<p>Once before time, and this tale begins, the Author of the Great Tale, Eru Ilúvatar, conceived that his story should be sung into existence.
+<p>Once before Time, and this tale begins, the Author of the Great Tale, Eru Ilúvatar, conceived that his story should be sung into existence.
 Giving form to his thoughts he created the Ainur and taught them to sing in harmony.
 Then, Eru, bestowed upon the Ainur his vision for the Universe.
 Speaking the words, let it be, he tasked them with shaping the Great Tale.
 Thus, there came to be the void and creation in Arda.</p>

 <p>However, Eru, had not revealed his entire plan to the Ainur when they began.
 For he had longed for another voice to join in singing the Great Tale.
 The Children of Ilúvatar were to be given free will in choosing the ending, and the gift to transcend it's design.
 While the Ainur could sing the stories of Arda, it's endings would remain the purview of his Children.
 Thus, there came to be a Great Tapestry and none but Eru know it's completed form.</p>